LateButEarly/simple-facebook-page-widget/readme.txt

 * Widget & Shortcode Fully Functional

 == Upgrade Notice ==

+= 1.4.14 =
+* COMPATIBILITY: This is just a compatibility update to ensure everything is still working properly.

 = 1.4.13 =
 * COMPATIBILITY: This is just a compatibility update to ensure everything is still working properly.